w3c/wcag3/guidelines/groups/text-and-wording/text-appearance/text-customizations-retained.md

 <div class="issue" data-number="502"></div>

 :::applies-when
-* the page/view can be exported or printed option.
+* the page/view can be exported, saved, or printed.
 :::

 :::note